francisdbillones/nba-wizard/plan.md

 1. Location of basketball in frame (bounding box)
 2. Location of hoop in frame (bounding box)
+3. Location of backboard in frame (bounding box)
-3. Whether the current frame is part of a shot attempt or not
+4. Whether the current frame is part of a shot attempt or not
-4. If current frame is a shot attempt, whether the shot attempt is successful
+5. If current frame is a shot attempt, whether the shot attempt is successful

 ### Architecture

 1. Objects in the frame will first be detected and localized using a fine-tuned YOLOv5.

+possible modification to be made: instead of detecting relevant objects, instead feed into CNN to extract feature map and use that instead. this may be a better option as less work is required from a human to label objects in a frame

-2. Locations of the objects in the frame will be fed into another network that will determine if the frame is part of a shot attempt.*
+2. Locations of the objects in the frame will be fed into another network that will determine if the frame is part of a shot attempt.

-*possible modification to be made: if the frame is indeed contain a shot attempt or part of a shot attempt, we assume that the next 1 second or so are also shot attempt frames.
+possible modification to be made: if the frame is indeed contain a shot attempt or part of a shot attempt, we assume that the next 1 second or so are also shot attempt frames.
 This may reap computation speedups, but lose out on precision, due to the possibility of overestimating.

 3. If the frame is part of a shot attempt, feed frame into a CNN-RNN that takes into account previous shot attempt frames (if any) that outputs the probability